tanaes/whopping_Voron_mods/pcb_klicky/README.md

 For the beta, you will need one toolhead adapter (`AB_mount`) and two probe adapters (`probe`).
 There are STLs included for both M2 heatset and M2 self-tapping screw versions.
 STLs aren't oriented, please use your best judgement.

+If you have the newer Klicky dock, with the rear-insertion magnet, you may want to print a new front piece with a front-facing magnet position that aligns better with the PCB klicky steel screw head (see `STLs/dock-front_insert.stl`).
+On my printer, this gives more reliable positioning of the detached probe.

 ### Modify PCB to fit your probe voltage

 PCB Klicky includes an indicator LED and current-limiting / pull-up resistor to ensure the rated current is passed over the microswitch.
 If having an exposed voltage rail on the bottom of your toolhead gives you the heebie-jeebies, you can just not connect the +V pin and it will function identically to a normal klicky probe.